mkaminaga/cwconv/README.md

-﻿2016/05/15 mkaminaga
+﻿////////////////////////////////////////
+//      Copyright 2016 mkaminaga      //
+////////////////////////////////////////

 cwconv
 ====
-	The command line tool to easily convert command line argument into morse code.
+	Play morse from command line.

 Requirement
 ====
-	Windows CL compiler (Visual C++ compiler).
+  Windows PC and suitable compiler (In my case, Visual C++, CL compiler).
+  Windows SDK.

 Install
 ====
-	1. Setup build environment to use cl compiler.
+	1. Setup build environment to use compiler.
-		You have to get cl compiler by installing Visual studio Community 2015 and Windows SDK.
+		You have to setup environment for command line build.

 	2. Set path collectly.
-		There are four environmental variables related to Visual studio community and Windows SDK; PATH, LIB, LIBPATH and INCLUDE.
-These pathes are used by cl.exe, nmake.exe and link.exe.

-	3. Actually build this program.
-		In command line or in IDE, build main.cpp.
-In commandline build with makefile, the binary will generated under build/.
+		Set environmental variables (PATH, LIB, LIBPATH and INCLUDE) for Windows SDK.

+  3. Fix makefile
+    Fix variable "CC" and "LINK" to your environment.

+	4. Build this program in command line.
+		Build cwconv !